Skip to content

 Change Risk

-Remove a handler (interrupted checkpoint) If the graph was paused inside the removed handler via Interrupted, graph.resume(value) silently does nothing.
-The pending Send to the missing node is dropped.
-The human-in-the-loop flow breaks without error.
+Remove a handler (interrupted checkpoint) If the graph was paused inside the removed handler via Interrupted, graph.resume(value) raises UnresumableError by default (set EventGraph(on_unresumable="halt"\|"warn") to handle it non-fatally).
+Declare @on(previously=...) to keep it resumable.
+See Handler renames.

 Best Practices